Mohammed-Elfeky/githubRebosTask/README.md

 -i used the numeral library to format the  stars number

--i used the moment library to format the tome interval
+-i used the moment library to format the time interval